hhat/UNIChro-seq-Analysis/bidirectional_edit_demo/README.md

 # UNIChro-seq Bidirectional Analysis Demo

-This demo-script identifies caQTLs and editing biases by analyzing ATAC-seq UMI counts in probe-targeted regions and calculating ALT/REF count ratios from DNA-seq data.
+This demo-script identifies caQTLs and editing biases using a generalized linear model that combines UMI-counted ATAC-seq reads and DNA-seq ALT/(REF+ALT) ratios, both analyzed with allele-specific probes.

 ## Script Overview